-If we can make a bit of extra cash to spend on yacht maintenance along the way via the blog, then that would be brilliant too.
+It is also possible to earn a bit of pocket money via your blog.
 Getting it all set up takes a bit of time so here is what I have learnt so far and I am sure there is much more!

 - Search Engine Optimisation – SEO – WordPress claim to do this for you, and there are some tricks to getting your website come up first when someone does a search.
 You need to use relevant keywords in your tags and through your post, add in links to other pages either within your site or other relevant material, add your blog links to various social media sites.
 Keep blogging regularly and with the help of WordPress SEO then you will be surprised at how close to the top your site will become when you ‘Google’ something.